pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 $ pachctl get-file opencv 09a7eb68995c43979cba2b0d29432073 opencv
 ```

-Using `get-file` is good if you know exactly what file you’re looking for, but for this example we want to just see all the scraped pages.
+Using `get-file` is good if you know exactly what file you’re looking for, but for this example we want to just see the top 5 most dominant color for each image.
 One great way to do this is to mount the distributed file system locally and then just poke around.

 ## Mount the Filesystem
 First create the mount point: